In-Water Training Schedule | Returning Lifeguards

 - First Responder Course

-During the FREE in-water training session, you will learn all rescues and releases required to pass the Physical Performance exam.
+During the 12-hour, FREE in-water training session, you will learn all rescues and releases required to pass the Physical Performance exam.
 There is no need to pre-register for training classes.
 Registration takes place at the first class.
-If you are hired as a lifeguard and complete the summer season, you will be paid for your 12 hours of training.

 Civil Service Physical Performance Exam